TeamSmil3y/PigeonPost/docs/pages/quickstart.rst

         return HTTPResponse(data='Welcome!')

 Normal views should allways return either HTTPResponse objects or strings.
-We can also add *typed views* by passing the mimetype of our view as the second argument for app.view.
+We can also add *typed views* by passing the mimetype of our view as the second argument for `app.view`.
 Pigeon will automatically choose the most fitting typed view for the requested path depending on the `Accept` header::

     from pigeon.shortcuts import HTTPResponse, JSONResponse